nguyenducgiang/rails-girls-translation/1_setup_recipe_for_rails_girls.md

 ![About this Mac dialog](http://guides.railsgirls.com/images/2.png)

-3a.
-If your OS X version is 10.9 or higher:
+### 3a.
+Nếu phiên bản OS X của bạn là 10.9 hoặc mới hơn:

 If your version number starts with 10.9 or 10.10, follow these steps.
 We are installing homebrew and rbenv.